Is a Scooter Rental Business Profitable? 2026 Analysis AllSharing business

 Lever 6: Scalable Technology Infrastructure

-Goal: Add vehicles without a proportional increase in admin workload
+Goal: Add vehicles without a proportional increase in admin workload.

 How: